 When wages or bank deposits are seized the money vanishes quickly.
 WTRs may not wish to focus public protest at their places of employment, so the occasions for organized public protests have not been as creative.
 However, community support for these WTRs is important.
 Some local groups pool resources in special funds to help fellow resisters who have been victimized by IRS collections.
 Sometimes they organize rent parties and other fundraising events.

 There are situations in which war tax resisters may face imprisonment for contempt of court.
 The IRS may issue a summons requiring a resister to supply information for the purpose of making an assessment or collecting unpaid taxes.
 Such a summons is legally enforceable.
-A resister may be brought before a federal judge, held in contempt, and placed in jail for refusing the judge’s direct order to furnish the requested information.
+A resister may be brought before a federal judge, held in contempt, and placed in jail for refusing the judge's direct order to furnish the requested information.
 However, resisters who have asserted a constitutional Fifth Amendment right not to provide information because it could later be used in criminal proceedings against them, have never been sentenced for contempt.
-A resister who receives an IRS summons should contact a war tax resistance counselor or lawyer.
+A resister who receives an IRS summons should contact a war tax resistance counselor or the NWTRCC: office immediately.